sabidhasan/courses/2 - Java Language Fundamentals.md

 **Special References** (`null` and `this`):
 Java includes `this` to refer to the current object, or to itself.
 For properties, you can optionally prefix with `this`, or if there is disambiguity for the variable names, `this` will explicitly refer to the obj itself.

 `Null` refers to an uncreated object - an object reference that hasn't been instantiated is **null**.
+Likewise, an array of objects of a type is initialized with `null`s.